Raqs in the City

 About the Author(s)

 Heather D. Ward is a Middle Eastern dance instructor, performer and researcher based in St. Louis, Missouri.
-She specializes in Egyptian belly dance, and has conducted in-depth research into primary textual, photographic and pictorial evidence as well as on-site investigations in Cairo of this fascinating dance form.
+She specializes in Egyptian belly dance, and has conducted in-depth research into primary textual, photographic and pictorial evidence as well as on-site investigations in Egypt of this fascinating dance form.

 Bibliographic Details